vandrada/csb/chromoprocessor/README.md

     chromoprocessor file_names action location [-h] [--n-region] [--verbose, -v]

 ## Arguments
-* `infile`: a file containing the sames of the BAM files to process.
+* `file_names`: a file containing the sames of the BAM files to process.
 * `action`: the action for VarScan to run.
 * `location`: the location of the VarScan jar.